Norwegian University of Life Sciences, East Norway

 Higher Education Entrance Qualification and a completed bachelor’s degree comparable to a Norwegian bachelor’s degree including a specialization worth 80 ECTS.
 There is a minimum grade requirement of C. Documented proficiency in English in accordance with NMBU regulations.

-Applicants with a Bachelor's Degree in Economics or other relevant fields.
+Bachelor's degree in economics or other relevant fields.
 The degree should include courses in mathematics and statistics and intermediate level courses in micro- and macroeconomics.

 Level